 The state of Goa is certainly blessed with amazing geographic location along with variety in culture and architecture.
 The state was once a Portuguese colony and still has many beautiful reminiscent of the Portuguese era.
 One of such places is located in the capital city of Panjim.
-Fountainhas area, near Ourem Creek in Panjim has the Latin quarters of the Portuguese colonists.
+Fontainhas area, near Ourem Creek in Panjim, has the Latin quarters of the Portuguese colonists.
 Portuguese Architecture can thus, best be relished in Fontainhas Goa, a Portuguese Colony in Goa.
 Read more

-The common feature of most of the temples is colourful interiors, kund (water tank) and Deepa Stambha ( Lamp Tower).
+The common feature of most of the temples is colorful interiors, kund (water tank) and Deepa Stambha ( Lamp Tower).
 These temples in Goa must not be missed during your offbeat trip.

-Here are some beautiful temples you must visit Read more
+Here are some beautiful and famous temples of Goa that you must Visit

 If you think Goa is just about beautiful beaches then probably you are wrong.
 Goa has rich culture beyond just the Portuguese and French colonies and traditions.
 Unfortunately the real Goa, before it was transformed by the French and Portuguese, can now only be seen in museums.
 One such beautiful museum showcasing the tradition and culture of Goan people is the Big-foot Museum.
 Read more